wikimatze/wikimatze.de/_posts/2013-10-17-browsing-padrinos-codebase-with-ctags-in-vim.md

 ## Generating ctags for the Padrino's code base

-Just clone [Padrino](https://github.com/padrino/padrino-framework) and run the following command at the root of the project:
+Clone [Padrino](https://github.com/padrino/padrino-framework) and run the following command at the root of the project:

 {% highlight bash %}

 $ git clone https://github.com/padrino/padrino-framework
 $ cd padrino-framework
 $ ctags -R .

 {% endhighlight %}